 A description of the GRAVITY observing modes can be found on the public GRAVITY web pages for the science users.
 In summary, the instrument consists of two independent interferometers, the so-called fringe-tracker (FT) and the science spectrometer (SC).
 The fringe-tracker stabilises the fringes on the science target (in single-field mode) or a nearby fringe-tracking reference star (in dual-field modes).
 This observing strategy allows longer exposures (significantly longer than the atmospheric coherence time) on the science spectrometer without losing significant fringe contrast.
-The observing wavelength is for both channels the K-band $(1.98-2.40\,\mu\text{m})$.
+The observing wavelength is for both channels the K-band (1.98 - 2.40 μ m).
 The following setups of GRAVITY can be currently used:

-- Three distinct field modes: the dual-field (DF), the dual-field wide (DW) and the single-field (SF).
-In single-field mode the light of a single science target is split 50%-50% between fringe-tracker and the science channel.
+- Five distinct modes: single-field (SF) on-axis and off-axis, dual-field (DF) on-axis and off-axis, and dual-field wide (DW).
+In single-field on-axis mode the light of a single science target is split 50%-50% between fringe-tracker and the science channel.
+In single-field off-axis, the science fiber is on the sky and all the light from the science target is sent to the fringe tracker.
 In dual-field mode, a nearby object (separation to the science target $d \le 4''$ for the ATs and $d \le 2''$ for the UTs) is used for fringe-tracking.
 In dual-field wide the VLTI Star Separators are used to allow fringe tracking from a source that is $d \le 30''$ from the science target. - Three spectral setups for the science spectrometer : - 1.
 Low Resolution $\mathcal{R} \sim 22$ - 2.
 Medium Resolution $\mathcal{R} \sim 500$ - 3.
 High Resolution $\mathcal{R} \sim 4000$